Student Activities at DAC

 System Design Contest

-The DAC System Design Contest focuses on low-power object detection on an embedded FPGA system.
-Contestants will receive a training dataset provided by DJI, and a hidden dataset will be used to evaluate the performance of the designs in terms of accuracy and power.
-Contestants will compete to create the best performing design on a Ultra 96 v2 FPGA board.
+The DAC System Design Contest focuses on object detection and classification on an embedded GPU or FPGA system.
+Contestants will receive a training dataset provided by Baidu, and a hidden dataset will be used to evaluate the performance of the designs in terms of accuracy and speed.
+Contestants will compete to create the best performing design on a Nvidia Jetson Nano GPU or Xilinx Kria KV260 FPGA board.
 Grand cash awards will be given to the top three teams.
-The award ceremony was held at the 2023 IEEE/ACM Design Automation Conference.
+The award ceremony will be held at the 2025 IEEE/ACM Design Automation Conference.

 Learn More